← Back to journal

 What tarot does better

-Tarot is better for inner work.
+Tarot is the better tool for inner work.
 For questions about what you need to understand, what you're feeling, what's holding you back, what a situation is teaching you.
 The archetypal imagery opens up reflection in a way Lenormand's direct symbols don't.

 What Lenormand does better

-Lenormand is better for practical questions.
+Lenormand is the better tool for practical questions.
 Who is around me?
 What is coming in my work situation?
 What does this relationship look like from the outside?
 What should I pay attention to this month?

 It's also easier to evaluate in retrospect.
 Because Lenormand reads concretely, you can check whether it was accurate in a fairly straightforward way.
 That makes it particularly useful for building your intuition through tracking and honest feedback.
+You wrote "Letter and the Man means a written message from a male figure."
+Did that happen?
+You can actually answer.

 Using both

-Many readers use both systems for different purposes.
-Tarot for the inner world, Lenormand for the outer one.
+Many readers use both systems for different purposes: tarot for the inner world, Lenormand for the outer one.
 One for reflection, one for practical guidance.